ursetto/stability-infrastructure/00-readme.txt

     git config user.email "my@croft.com"

-Create your `make` command, which should be a shell script wrapping a call to `make` with needed arguments such as PLATFORM.
+Create your `make` command, which should be a shell script wrapping a call to `make` with needed arguments for your environment such as PLATFORM.
 An example is provided.
+This is called by the build scripts.

     cp $SCR/make.example $SCR/make
     vi $SCR/make